CeON/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

     Screenshot of Assign Role modal window.

-Note: If you need to assign a role to ALL Dataverse user accounts, you can assign the role to the ":authenticated-users" group.
+.. note:: If you need to assign a role to ALL Dataverse user accounts, you can assign the role to the ``:authenticated-users`` group.

 .. _dataset-templates: